Audits for Property Transfer Tax

-The assessment period for an audit starts on the date you register a title change at the Land Title Office and continues for one year for most transactions or two years if:
+The assessment period for any audit starts on the date you register a title change at the Land Title Office and continues for six years unless you:

 - made a misrepresentation or committed fraud on a property transfer tax or additional property transfer tax return